GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

 SELECT REGION - Figure it out from the do_droplet_region.
 (Or a different one if you're trying to migrate it)

-9) Note the new subscription_id.
+9) Note the new subscription_id and member_id.
 Load matrix_vars.yml from the restored backup into the new AWX subsciption folder:

 ~/Documents$ scp ./awx/matrix_vars.yml panel.topgunmatrix.com:/var/lib/awx/projects/clients/31/T-FKFAMCCR7CHX/
 matrix_vars.yml                               100% 3840    13.1KB/s   00:00